hpatnadeeshan/MS-2/README.md

 ### Code

-1. Feedback modal icons, and footer icons were taken from Font Awesome.
+1. Feedback modal icons and footer icons were taken from Font Awesome.
-2. Bootstrap framework used for modal, flex box and responsiveness throughout the website.
+2. Bootstrap framework used for modal, flexbox and responsiveness throughout the website.
 3. Google Fonts used in the website (Roboto & Exo)
 4. moment.js library used for timer functions.
 5. jQuery library used throughout the code.
 6. w3schools was used as a general source of knowledge
-7. youtube inspiration was taken for some sections.
+7. YouTube inspiration was taken for some sections.

 ### Media